BeatLink/trilium-scripts/Agenda/README.md

 These scripts allow you to sort your to-dos into various notes depending on their due dates:

+## Variants
+- One Note Per Category
    - Overdue
    - Today
    - This Week
    - This Month
    - This Year
    - Future

 ## To Use
 1. Create 6 notes to store tasks for the above categories.